Rephonic

 Recent interactions between the hosts and their guests.

-Q: What is the world in crisis?
+Q: What is the significance of the production of children in capitalist society?

-Q: Why is the world in crisis?
+Q: Jules, why is the world in crisis?

 Audience Metrics